-Three of the larger framework contracts of IMI will expire in 2015: The framework contract for ex-post audits will be replaced by a framework contract of the Commission.
-For the framework contract for interim staff services, IMI will launch a new tender procedure in 2015 or, more likely, IMI will join the new framework contract of the Commission.
-The framework contract for the provision of meeting and event services will turn to its end during the fourth guarter of 2015, a new tender procedure will then be launched.
+Two of the larger framework contracts of IMI will expire in 2015: The framework contract for ex-post audits will be replaced by a framework contract of the Commission.
+For the framework contract for interim staff services, IMI will launch a new tender procedure in 2015.

-Additionally, IMI will launch low-value procedures to procure the necessary services for implementing its communication activities.
-Regarding the event organisation support, IMI intends to join the upcoming framework contract of the Commission when available, it will otherwise launch a tender procedure.
 On the operational side in 2014, IMI concluded a contract for consultancy services to establish a platform to study the optimisation of exploitation of IMI's project results.
 This contract is likely to be renewed in 2015, a possibility foreseen in the original tender.